The Spokane EcoDistrict at South Landing

 Edo at South Landing

-Edo designed and now operates the Spokane EcoDistrict at South Landing, a development that illustrates the building-to-grid opportunity.
-The EcoDistrict demonstrates Edo offerings and the unique value delivered to utilities, buildings and third-party asset owners.
+The Ecodistrict demonstrates Edo offerings and the unique value delivered to utilities, buildings, and third-party asset owners.